-The scenarios in this report represent but one step in a long process of research and assessment, and the scenarios and their underlying models will benefit from further work.
-The review process has identified at least five different areas that hold the promise of potentially fruitful research: (1) technology sensitivity analysis, (2) consideration of nonidealized policy architectures, (3) expansion and improvement of the land use and terrestrial carbon cycle linkages to the energy and economic model components, (4) inclusion of other radiatively-important substances such as emissions affecting tropospheric ozone and aerosols, and (5) decision-making under uncertainty.
-These needs for additional research and analysis are elaborated in Chapter 5.
+This effort is but one step in a long process of research and assessment, and the scenarios and their underlying models will benefit from further work.
+The review process has identified at least five different areas that hold the promise of potentially fruitful research: (1) technology sensitivity analysis, (2) consideration of non-idealized policy architectures, (3) expansion and improvement of the land use and terrestrial carbon cycle linkages to the energy and economic model components, (4) inclusion of other radiatively-important substances such as emissions affecting tropospheric ozone and aerosols, and (5) decision-making under uncertainty.
+These and other needs for additional research and analyis are elaborated in Chapter 5.